 This Training Updates explains how to accomplish that goal.

-Message From Site Manager Judge Alan Pendleton (Retired)
+Message From Site Manager Alan Pendleton (Former District Court Judge)

 This training site contains the complete repository of the "Pendleton Judicial Training Updates".
 Training Updates are designed to be short, concise, easy to read judicial tips that every judge and attorney should know.
 Many of the updates are designed for use "in court" by judges and attorneys as resource guides to ensure the making of a full and complete record.